louismullie/temp-data/markdown_final/bb4b929e-39ef-4d2e-8e4f-ddf539dfd3f7.md

 ---

-A TSH of 0.08 mIU/L is suppressed [^116uLLpr]; the next step is to **confirm with repeat TSH, free T4, and free T3** [^1128JKhP] to distinguish subclinical from overt hyperthyroidism.
+A TSH of 0.08 mIU/L is suppressed; the next step is to **confirm with repeat TSH, free T4, and free T3** [^1128JKhP] to distinguish subclinical from overt hyperthyroidism.
 If free T4 and T3 are normal, this indicates subclinical hyperthyroidism [^111trvZ4]; if elevated, it is overt hyperthyroidism.
 Then **evaluate the etiology with TRAb and thyroid ultrasound** [^1128JKhP]; if TRAb is negative or the etiology remains unclear, consider a radioactive iodine uptake scan [^116z1K3j].
 Management is risk-based [^1128JKhP]: treat if age ≥ 65, cardiac disease, osteoporosis, or symptoms; otherwise, monitor TSH every 3–6 months [^1128JKhP].

 ---